Holiday and journey planning

 Transport for NSW will have traffic management initiatives in place at the major known pinch points, but travellers should still be prepared to experience delays.

-Motorists are reminded there is impacts to road networks following recent weather events.
-Before leaving on your holiday journey, we strongly recommend setting up your trip to receive real time updates with Live Traffic NSW on road conditions and possible delays.
+Before leaving on your winter holiday, we strongly recommend setting up your trip to receive real time updates with Live Traffic NSW on road conditions and possible delays.

-The known Regional NSW pinch points are M1 Princes Motorway at Wahroonga, Hexham, Coffs Harbour, Tugun, Great Western Highway and the Princes Highway.
+The known Regional NSW pinch points are M1 Princes Motorway at Wahroonga, Hexham, Coffs Harbour, Tugun, Pheasants Nest and on the Great Western Highway, Princes Highway and Kosciuszko Road.

 Learn more about how we manage congestion through the Blue Mountains.